AzureCosmosDB/CosmosAIGraph/docs/faq.md

 Azure Container Apps (ACA) workload profiles support up to 880 GB of memory, see https://learn.microsoft.com/en-us/azure/container-apps/workload-profiles-overview.
 This enables huge in-memory graphs.

-Also, we recommend at least two instances of the graph service in ACA for high-availibility.
+Also, we recommend at least two instances of the graph service in ACA for high-availability.
 Example Bicep configuration shown below.

 ```
       scale: {